 Baking a dump cake

-The key is to make sure the topping is not only golden and dry on the outside but also fully baked inside, so check by lifting it slightly with a fork here and there.
+When is it done?
+The key is to ensure the topping is golden, dry on the outside, and fully baked inside, so check by lifting it slightly with a fork here and there.
 You should not find any wet dough inside.
 Bake it a little longer if that is not the case.

 - Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.